Kent County Rhode Island assistance programs.

 Call Warwick Rhode Island WestBay Community Action, Inc. at (401) 732-4666.

 Crossroads of Kent County is a resource to turn to in your time of need.
 Homeless, very low income, seniors, and the disabled are some of the primary beneficiaries.
 As funding and resources allow, the non-profit works with clients to address a number of issues.
 Specialists will work with people on employment matters.
 Or get information and referrals to housing programs, including permanent placement.
 Other resources include shelter for women and supportive housing.
 Click here on emergency help from Crossroads.

 South County Community Action can provide food vouchers to eligible low income individuals and families to help them support their nutritional needs of both them and their families.
 Funds and the vouchers are provided by both the United Way and The Rhode Island Foundation.
 Dial (401) 789-3016.

 Kent County residents have other programs available to them.
 In particular, the state can direct individuals to food banks and pantries, churches, or public aid such as food stamps or WIC.
 Each of these services can help lower income and struggling Rhode Island residents feed themselves and their families.
-Read more on government programs.
+Read more on government benefit programs in RI.

-There are many non-profits that run food pantries too.
+There are many non-profits that run food pantries or soup kitchens too.
 These locations collect donations and surplus items from the community.
 Many also offer other basic needs, and examples of those can be clothing, school supplies, diapers, and more.
-For information on everything from WIC vouchers to groceries, locate the food pantries in Kent County.
+For information on everything from WIC vouchers to groceries, locate the free food pantries in Kent County.